hashgraph/hedera-improvement-proposal/HIP/hip-NFT-Collection-Metadata-Schema.md

 ---
 hip: 766
 title: NFT Collection Metadata JSON Schema
-author: Ashe Oro <@Ashe-Oro>
+author: Ashe Oro <@Ashe-Oro>, Michiel Mulders <@michielmulders>
 working-group: TBD TBD <@tbd>
 type: Informational
 needs-council-approval: No
 status: Active
 created: 2023-07-11
 discussions-to: https://github.com/hashgraph/hedera-improvement-proposal/pull/766
-updated: 2023-07-11
+updated: 2023-07-11, 2023-07-19
 ---

 ## Abstract

 This specification provides a standard scheme for NFT Collection token metadata on Hedera Token Service (HTS).

-NFT Collection tokens minted to this specification will be able to be served by explorers, wallets and other applications, allowing those applications to display information about the token that is additional to that stored directly on-ledger in the token.
+NFT Collection tokens minted to this specification will be able to be served by explorers, wallets, and other applications, allowing those applications to display information about the token that is additional to that stored directly on-ledger in the token.

 ## Motivation